• Skip to primary navigation

 Almond extract, on the other hand, is a concentrated liquid made from bitter almonds.

-Amaretto is often used in cocktails and desserts for added depth.
+Amaretto is often used in cocktails and desserts for added depth - compare Frangelico vs Amaretto comparison to see how similar liqueurs differ.

-Almond extract is used in baking to enhance the flavour of pastries, cakes and cookies.
+Almond extract is used in baking to improve the flavour of pastries, cakes and cookies.

 Amaretto contains alcohol, so it's not suitable for those who don't drink or for recipes that need an alcohol-free option.